SolidOS/userguide/README.md

 _Tip: Alternatively, you can access some of the context-free functionality by clicking the Solid logo in the Data Browser header, and then click the appropriate tab._

 ### Show your profile
+You can view how other people see your profile.

+To view your public profile:
+1. Select **Your storage** from the dropdown menu.
+2. A Folder view of your storage is displayed.

 ### Your stuff

 ### Preferences
 You can configure your Data Browser user experience by setting your [roles(s)](#Role), [manage your trusted applications](#Manage-your-trusted-applications) or even [delete your Solid account](#Delete-your-Solid-account) via the Preferences view.